Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 The video has since been deleted.

-When police arrived to arrest him, Rogers allegedly said he was the “highest ranking member of the KKK,” local news station reported.
+When police arrived to arrest him, Rogers allegedly said he was the “highest ranking member of the KKK,” local news station WRIC-TV reported.
 A later search of Rogers’ home revealed numerous items linking him to the notorious hate group, including literature, patches, and a green Grand Dragon robe, according to the Times-Dispatch.
 A Grand Dragon is a high-ranking member of the Klan.

 “The accused, by his own admission and by a cursory glance at social media, is an admitted leader of the Ku Klux Klan and a propagandist for Confederate ideology,” Taylor said in her statement.